Reviewable/Reviewable/docs/repositories.md

 ### Using the `.reviewable` directory

 The `.reviewable` settings directory will allow you to customize your review settings without manually changing settings using the Reviewable user interface.
-The `.reviewable` directory should contain a `settings.yaml` file and one or more optional custom completion scripts.
+The `.reviewable` directory can contain a `settings.yaml` file and/or a completion script (or more than one in case you're using repository-specific [overrides](#overrides)).

 {:.tip}
 When the `settings.yaml` file is used for your repositories, the settings UI in the repositories section of the Reviewable user interface is hidden and a message will be displayed informing you that the settings for that particular repository are managed via the `settings.yaml` file.